MacGyver

 Angus "Mac" MacGyver is the title character and the protagonist in the TV series MacGyver.
-He is played by Richard Dean Anderson in the 1985 original series.
+He is played by Richard Dean Anderson in the original 1985 series.
 Lucas Till portrays a younger version of MacGyver in the 2016 reboot.

 In both portrayals, MacGyver is shown to possess a genius-level intellect, proficiency in multiple languages, superb engineering skills, excellent knowledge of applied physics, military training in bomb disposal techniques, and a preference for non-lethal resolutions to conflicts.
 MacGyver works for the fictional Phoenix Foundation in Los Angeles, which in the original series was an independent think tank, and in the 2016 reboot is a clandestine government organization using the cover of a think tank.
 In addition to his scientific knowledge and inventive use of common items, he always carries a Swiss Army knife and refuses to carry a gun.

 MacGyver (1985–1992 original series, 1994 specials)

 Personality

 MacGyver is a non-violent problem solver and typically eschews the use of guns.
 (Note: In the first episode of the series, MacGyver fires an AK-47 at some Soviet soldiers.
 His dislike of firearms was established in subsequent episodes.)
 His violent actions are performed in self-defense, and he takes non-fatal action when possible.

 MacGyver is depicted as an ally to social and environmental causes.
 He aids vulnerable populations throughout the series.
 During vineyard worker strikes, MacGyver assists Latino protesters against vineyard owners.
 MacGyver appears to have a strong connection with children, filling the role of "big brother" at the series' inception.
 MacGyver demonstrates his allegiance to children by assisting a mountain excursion for delinquent youths.
 MacGyver also conducts hearing research at a school for deaf children.

 In regard to the environment, MacGyver strives to protect endangered species such as eagles, the black rhino, and wolves.
 At an unspecified date during the series, MacGyver begins practicing vegetarianism.

 MacGyver is persistent and spontaneous.
 He employs improvisation to evade anticipatory countermeasures, and his plans are difficult to thwart on account of their unpredictability.
 This constant spontaneity challenges MacGyver as well as his adversaries.
 Because MacGyver continues to operate in this manner, it is assumed the tactical advantage of spontaneity outweighs its disadvantages.
 This is observed by MacGyver's nemesis Murdoc.

 MacGyver demonstrates mood congruence, exhibiting grief in tragedy, fear in peril, and pain in suffering.
 This stands in contrast to exaggeratedly macho or stoic action heroes.
 MacGyver is introspective, and takes responsibility for personal losses and tragedies.
 He experiences guilt when duty prevents him from attending his mother's death and funeral.
 He experiences depression when his best friend suffers a fatal climbing accident.